axondeepseg/axondeepseg/docs/source/documentation.rst

 **Required arguments:**

 -i IMGPATH
-                    Path to the image file whose morphometrics need to be calculated.
+                    Path to the image file whose morphometrics needs to be calculated.

 **Optional arguments:**